Caregiver Rates

 Referral Option #2: One-Time Buyout

-This One-Time Buyout is recommended for permanent caregiver situations.
-The fee is equal to one month of the caregivers’ salary, or a minimum of $1500, whichever is greater.
-The fee is due within 60 days from the date of caregiver referral; any amount paid prior to the end of the 60-day period is applied to the total amount owed.
-Up to 3 substitute caregivers may be offered, if the referred caregiver is not a match.
+An initial $45 set-up fee is included.
+The buyout option is recommended for permanent one-caregiver situations.
+The fee is equal to six weeks of the caregiver's salary, or a minimum of $1850, whichever is greater.
+The fee is due within 90 days from the date of caregiver referral; any amount paid prior to the end of the 90-day period will be applied to the total amount owed.
+Up to 3 substitute caregivers may be offered from one year of buyout date, if the referred caregiver is not a match.

 Caregiver Payment Q&A